Ethanlloyd21/React_PayPal_payment/README.md

 Copy them somewhere, we'll be needing them once we get back to coding our react app.

-Before moving any further let us login with our Business Sandbox Account in the PayPal Sandbox Dashboard to check the Business Account Dashboard which would look like this
+Before moving any further let us login with our Business Sandbox Account in the PayPal Sandbox Dashboard to check the Business Account Dashboard which would look like this.
 ![](images/home.PNG)

 ## Integrating Smart Payment Buttons